 The success of our business is reliant on us attracting, retaining and developing the best people in agriculture, and we have a number of programs and initiatives in place to support this.

 Employee Attraction and Retention

-Our voluntary employee turnover rate in FY19 was 13%, and we have several programs and initiatives in place to support role succession and new talent acquisition.
+We also have several programs and initiatives in place to support role succession and new talent acquisition.

 More information on how we manage and support our people is available on our website, Careers.